Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Wayland's Soil Conditions

-Wayland’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each influencing turf management.
-The UMass Extension Turf Program recommends mowing heights: Kentucky bluegrass at 2.5-3.5 inches, perennial ryegrass at 2-3 inches, tall fescue at 3-4 inches, and fine fescue at 2.5-3.5 inches (the latter comprising 50-70% of MA shade mixes).
-Always follow the One-Third Rule—never remove more than 1/3 of the blade height per mowing.
-Sharpen mower blades every 20-25 hours to ensure clean cuts and reduce turf stress.
+Wayland’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
+Mowing heights recommended by the UMass Extension Turf Program are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
+Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
+Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce turf stress.
 Local soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for optimal turf health.
+For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 Wayland Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands and protected areas in Wayland is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Mowing near wetlands, vernal pools, and other protected areas in Wayland is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-The Wayland Conservation Commission enforces buffer zones of 25-50 feet from wetlands and vernal pools.
-Any work within these areas may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
-Wildlife protection is critical, especially for breeding birds (March-August) and vernal pool species (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive sites.
-Always consult the Conservation Commission before mowing near resource areas.
-Wayland Conservation Commission
+Activities within 25-50 feet of these sensitive zones require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Wildlife protection is also critical: avoid mowing in buffer zones during the breeding season for birds (March-August) and when vernal pools are active (March-June).
+For additional guidance, coordinate with the Massachusetts Division of Fisheries and Wildlife.

 41 Cochituate Road, Wayland, MA 01778